INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Some romantics call the vicarious imputations based in introspective reflection “substantive reasoning” or “interpretative understanding”.
 But all romantic social scientists deny that social theory can be developed by data analysis exclusively or by observation of overt behavior alone.

 Romantics therefore oppose their view of the aim of science to that of the positivists’ such as the sociologist George Lundberg and the behavioristic psychologist B.F.
 Skinner.
-Romantics say they explain consciously purposeful and motivated “human action”, while the behaviorists say they explain publicly observable “human behavior”.
+Romantics therefore say that they explain consciously purposeful and motivated “human action”, while the behaviorists say they explain publicly observable “human behavior”.
 Some romantics call the study of human action “hermeneutics”.

 For romantics the criterion for criticism is “convincing interpretative understanding” that “makes substantive sense” of conscious motivations, which are deemed to be the underlying “causal mechanisms” of observed human action.